infn-datacloud/federation-registry-lib/README.md

 cd catalog-api
 ```

-To start up the service in production mode use docker compose. **It requires an external network named *traefik-public***:
+To start up the service in production mode use docker compose. **It requires an external network named _traefik-public_**:

 ```bash
 docker compose up -d
 ```

+# Developers

+> This repository makes use of githooks.
+To enable them install [pre-commit](https://pre-commit.com/) and run the `pre-commit install` command.

+## Running

 To start the service in development mode using docker compose type: